theneedyguy/pwcalc/README.md

 ## Architecture

-The application is containerized and runs on Port 3333 to where the user connects via his webbrowser.
-You need to mount the Docker UNIX-Socket to the container in order for it to work.
+The application is containerized and runs on Port 3333 to where the user connects via the webbrowser.

 See more Info in the chapter **Container versions**.